srinu2003/Flutter-Lab/README.md

 * Fetch data and write code fur unit Test for Ut components and also animation

 > [!NOTE]
-> Do not take the above Text Book as a mandatory requirement.
+> Do not take the below Text Book as a mandatory requirement.
 You can always refer to the official [Flutter](https://docs.flutter.dev/get-started/learn-more) and [Dart](https://dart.dev/) documentation for learning.

 **TEXT BOOK:**
 1. Marco L. Napoli.
 Beginning Flutter: A Hands-on Guide to App Development.